JPmbagwu/PHSX815_Week9/README.md

 # PHSX815_Week9

-This repository contains the program:
+This repository contains the  python program:

-The following python file

 * NumericalMinimization2.py

-can be run from the Command/Terminal line by typing:
+which can be run from the Command/Terminal line by typing:

 `<> python NumericalMinimization2.py `